-Procedure S-112 (Respiratory Protection Procedure) Page 39 of 39
+Procedure S-112 (Respiratory Protection Plan) Page 39 of 48

 FD / Title 29 · Part 1910 · 1910.134

 Appendix C to § 1910.134 OSHA Respirator Medical Evaluation Questionnaire (Mandatory)

 April 23, 1998

-nployer:
+employer:

-to questions in Section 1, and to question 9 in Section 2 of Part A, do not require a examination.
+rs to questions in Section 1, and to question 9 in Section 2 of Part A, do not require a ll examination.

-nployee: Can you read (circle one): Yes / No
+employee: Can you read (circle one): Yes / No

-ployer must allow you to answer this questionnaire during normal working hours, or at a place that is convenient to you.
-To maintain your confidentiality, your employer or or must not look at or review your answers, and your employer must tell you how to r send this questionnaire to the health care professional who will review it.
+mployer must allow you to answer this questionnaire during normal working hours, or at a nd place that is convenient to you.
+To maintain your confidentiality, your employer or isor must not look at or review your answers, and your employer must tell you how to or send this questionnaire to the health care professional who will review it.

 Section 1.
-(Mandatory) The following information must be provided by every employee been selected to use any type of respirator (please print).
+(Mandatory) The following information must be provided by every employee as been selected to use any type of respirator (please print).

-oday's date:
+Today's date:

-our name:
+Your name:

-our age (to nearest year):
+Your age (to nearest year):

-ex (circle one): Male / Female
+Sex (circle one): Male / Female

-our height: ft in.
+Your height: ft in.

-our weight: lbs.
+Your weight: lbs.

-our job title:
+Your job title:

-phone number where you can be reached by the health care professional who reviews is questionnaire (include the Area Code):
+A phone number where you can be reached by the health care professional who reviews this questionnaire (include the Area Code):

-ne best time to phone you at this number:
+The best time to phone you at this number:

-ememind risks as To You You A the
+e e a e a reconstruction de la construction de la c

 10. Has your employer told you how to contact the health care professional who will review this questionnaire (circle one): Yes / No 11.
-Check the type of respirator you will use (you can check more than one category): aN, R, or P disposable respirator (filter-mask, non-cartridge type only). bOther type (for example, half- or full-facepiece type, powered-air purifying, supplied-air, self-contained breathing apparatus).
+Check the type of respirator you will use (you can check more than one category): aN, R, or P disposable respirator (filter-mask, non-cartridge type only). b.
+Other type (for example, half- or full-facepiece type, powered-air purifying, supplied-air, self-contained breathing apparatus).
 12. Have you worn a respirator (circle one): Yes / No If "yes," what type(s): A. Section 2.
 (Mandatory) Questions 1 through 9 below must be answered by every loyee who has been selected to use any type of respirator (please circle "yes" or "no").
 1. Do you currently smoke tobacco, or have you smoked tobacco in the last month: Yes / No 2.
 Have you ever had any of the following conditions? a.
 Seizures (fits): Yes / No b.
 Diabetes (sugar disease): Yes / No c.
 Allergic reactions that interfere with your breathing: Yes / No d.
 Claustrophobia (fear of closed-in places): Yes / No e.
 Trouble smelling odors: Yes / No 3.
 Have you ever had any of the following pulmonary or lung problems? a.
 Asbestosis: Yes / No b.
 Asthma: Yes / No c.
 Chronic bronchitis: Yes / No d.
 Emphysema: Yes / No e.
 Pneumonia: Yes / No f.
 Tuberculosis: Yes / No g.
 Silicosis: Yes / No h.
 Pneumothorax (collapsed lung): Yes / No i.
 Lung cancer: Yes / No j.
 Broken ribs: Yes / No k.
 Any chest injuries or surgeries: Yes / No l.
 Any other lung problem that you've been told about: Yes / No 4.
 Do you currently have any of the following symptoms of pulmonary or lung illness?
 Shortness of breath: Yes / No.